 The total gross costs should be split by Cost Type at the top of the worksheet (Rows 9 to 16) and total income should be entered in Rows 18 and 19.

 The purpose of check cell in Row 22 is to ensure the total gross costs in Row 17 reconciles with the total gross costs by category type in Row 29.

+At the bottom of this worksheet, there is a memo table included in rows 27 and 28, to capture any costs that aredefined as Cyber Resilience.
 C5 – Property (Non-Operational)

 This worksheet collects all Non-Operational Property costs by Cost Type only.
 No further disaggregation is required.
 The key term for this worksheet, defined in Annex A - Glossary, is: